ragul-e/Web-Ui-Testing-Using-SeleniumHybrid-Framework/README.md

 13. Verify 'ACCOUNT DELETED!' and click 'Continue' button

-TC4: To validate the Scroll up using arrow button and scroll down functionality
+**TC4: To validate the Scroll up using arrow button and scroll down functionality** **Steps:**
- Steps:
-•	Launch the browser and navigate to https://automationexercise.com
+1. Launch the browser and navigate to https://automationexercise.com
-•	Verify that home page is visible successfully
+2. Verify that home page is visible successfully
-•	Scroll down page to bottom
+3. Scroll down page to bottom
-•	Verify 'SUBSCRIPTION' is visible
+4. Verify 'SUBSCRIPTION' is visible
-•	Click on arrow at bottom right side to move upward
+5. Click on arrow at bottom right side to move upward
-•	Verify that page is scrolled up and 'Full-Fledged practice website for Automation Engineers' text is visible on screen
+6. Verify that page is scrolled up and 'Full-Fledged practice website for Automation Engineers' text is visible on screen

-TC5: Validating invoice is downloaded after purchasing order.
+**TC5: Validating invoice is downloaded after purchasing order.**
-Steps:
+**Steps:**
-•	Launch the browser and navigate to https://automationexercise.com.
+1. Launch the browser and navigate to https://automationexercise.com.
-•	Click on ‘products’ button
+2.Click on ‘products’ button
-•	Hover over the second product and third product and click ‘add to cart’.
+3. Hover over the second product and third product and click ‘add to cart’.
-•	Click ‘continue’ shopping button’
+4. Click ‘continue’ shopping button’
-•	Click on the cart icon in the top section.
+5.Click on the cart icon in the top section.
-•	The Verify cart page is displayed.
+6. The Verify cart page is displayed.
-•	Click on ‘proceed to checkout’ button.
+7. Click on ‘proceed to checkout’ button.
-•	Verify the billing and delivery address, review the order and capture the total amount.
+8. Verify the billing and delivery address, review the order and capture the total amount.
-•	Click on 'place order’.
+9. Click on 'place order’.
-•	Enter the payment details:
+10. Enter the payment details:
-•	Name on card
+11. Name on card
-•	Card Number
+12. Card Number
-•	cvv
+13.	cvv
-•	Expiration date
+14. Expiration date
-•	Click ‘pay and confirm order’ button
+15. Click ‘pay and confirm order’ button
-•	Verify success message is displayed.
+16. Verify success message is displayed.
-•	Click ‘Download invoice’ button
+17. Click ‘Download invoice’ button
-•	Validate if the invoice is downloaded successfully.
+18. Validate if the invoice is downloaded successfully.
-•	Validate the text in the invoice.
+•19.
+Validate the text in the invoice.
 Hi ‘your name’, Your total purchase amount is ‘purchase amount’.
 Thank you